-WORDS Annette Klinger IMAGES Niel Vosloo PRODUCTION Etienne Hanekom
+WORDS Annette Klinger PHOTOS Niel Vosloo PRODUCTION Etienne Hanekom

 Using a double-storey library as a point of departure, design dream team Jürgen Kieslich and Etienne Hanekom transformed a concrete shell into an apartment that features open spaces, snug nooks and artful surprises.

 When it comes to spotting potential, architect Jürgen Kieslich and interior designer Etienne Hanekom are blessed with 20/20 vision.
 Take their latest collaborative project.
 While Jürgen was looking for an apartment in Cape Town for his retired parents, Hans and Wendy, his estate agent on a whim showed him a property she hadn’t been able to sell: a stark concrete utility and service space inside Green Point’s hotel-turned-residential-complex the Cape Royale.
 The double-volume 550 m² space had no floors or ceilings, electricity or plumbing.
 A concrete slab and pillars divided one side of the cavernous space into two floors, but that was it.
 “It looked a bit like a parking garage really,” jokes Etienne, who was roped in by Jürgen to help him transform the empty shell into a place his parents would be happy to call home.

 In terms of a brief, Jürgen says Hans and Wendy were pretty undemanding clients: “They didn’t want to let go of their books, they wanted a room where they could cosy up in the evening and read and watch series, and my dad wanted a space for his stamp collection.”
 In terms of decor, the couple wanted him to incorporate their antique furniture and not go too over the top with bold colours.
 The rest they left up to him.